fmolivato/cwtLayerKeras/README.md

 depth_pad | int | It allows to specify the number of padding channel that the layer need to add | some standard keras model (like efficientnet) need 3 channel depth to execute (instead of just the single one of the scalogram) trainable_kernels | bool | It make the wavelets that produce the scalogram trainable | interesting to see how/if the net optimizers change the wavelet kernel (research purpose)

+## Disclaimer:
-## :exclamation: DISCLAIMER :exclamation:
+ :exclamation: This project was built for research purpose :exclamation:

-This project was built for research purpose, so feel free to open some issue if you find some errors
+ Feel free to open some issue if you find some errors.